 Although many cases of hip pain in adults can be attributed to osteoarthritis, hip pain in younger patients is often caused by a range of conditions, including deformities that have been present since birth.
 Many of these deformities can cause hip pain and be a cause of hip arthritis later.
 When surgical treatment is required, various surgical approaches may be effective.
 This includes hip arthroscopy – a minimally invasive surgery (through small incisions) that employs miniaturized instruments and a small camera to see the operative area.
 However, some patients (ages 10 to 45) with more complicated underlying conditions may be candidates for surgical hip dislocation, an open surgery that allows a surgeon to fully view the joint and more easily address complex anatomical issues.

-In surgical hip dislocation, the ball or head of the femur is separated out from its normal position – resting in the acetabulum, the socket of the pelvis.
+In surgical hip dislocation, the ball or head of the femur is separated out from its normal position of rest in the acetabulum.
 [Figure 1]

 In contrast to hip dislocation that occurs as the result of severe trauma or worsening of a congenital deformity in the joint (in which the dislocation is often associated with injury to surrounding muscles and blood vessels), in surgical hip dislocation the surgeon safely spares the surrounding muscles and preserves the blood supply to the hip joint.
 “Surgical hip dislocation is just one of many approaches we use to address problems in the joint,” explains Ernest L. Sink, MD, Associate Attending Orthopedic Surgeon and Co-Director, Center for Hip Preservation, Hospital for Special Surgery (HSS).
 “However, it’s the only approach that gives you a 360° view of the affected area.
 Because the patient is anesthetized during the procedure, we can also observe the joint through a range of motion, giving us a better understanding of what is happening physically when he or she experiences pain.”